joaquin8123/mecanic-API/README.md

 | DeleteCar       | `/car/:id` | DELETE         | -
 | GetHistoryCar       | `car/history/:id` | GET         | -

+### Collection of Postam
+Inside the repository you can find the collection

 ### Diagram database
 ##
 ![BD](BD.JPG)